dimtass/stm32f746-tflite-micro-mnist/README.md

 > Note: This project derived from this blog post [here](https://www.stupid-projects.com/tensorflow-2-1-0-for-microcontrollers-benchmarks-on-stm32f746/), which is an update of this post [here](https://www.stupid-projects.com/machine-learning-on-embedded-part-3/).
 The whole series starts from [here](https://www.stupid-projects.com/machine-learning-on-embedded-part-1/)

+This repo has the following tags:
+* `v1.14.0`: using the tensorflow lite for microcontrollers v1.14.0
+* `v2.1.0`: using the tensorflow lite for microcontrollers v2.1.0

 ## Usage
 First you need to build and upload the project on the stm32f7.